-The Energy Fellow will work closely with Kaylyn Keane (URI), Shauna Beland and Nathan Cleveland (OER), and Mona Chandra (National Grid) to ensure all following deliverables are completed successfully.
-The Energy Fellow will also interface with other staff at OER, National Grid, Northern Region Conservation District Farm Energy Program, RI Department of Environmental Management, USDA, RI Infrastructure Bank, CESA and others as appropriate.
+The Energy Fellow will work closely with Nathan Cleveland (OER), and others at OER, URI, and other agencies as needed, to ensure all following deliverables are completed successfully.
+The Energy Fellow will also interface with other staff at OER, National Grid, Northern Region Conservation District Farm Energy Program,

+RI Department of Environmental Management, USDA, RI Infrastructure Bank, CESA and others as appropriate.